- Reference Number: HEY-807/2021

 You should eat a light meal before your admission and you may drink clear fluids up until the time of the procedure.
 A sandwich and drinks will be offered after the procedure.

-You should continue to take your medications as normal.
+Medication: You should continue to take your medications as normal.
 However, there are some instances where we will advise you to alter your tablet treatment before coming in to hospital.
-This will be discussed with the Nurse Practitioner at pre-assessment.
+This will be discussed with the nurse practitioner at pre-assessment.

 It is very important that you bring with you all your tablets and the doses prescribed whenever you attend the hospital.

-Medication that is usually stopped before the angiogram includes:
+Medications that are usually stopped before the angiogram includes:

-- Warfarin (a tablet to thin the blood): this is usually stopped 5 days before the procedure depending on the reason for
+- Anticoagulant Warfarin (a tablet to thin the blood).
+This is usually stopped 5 days before the procedure depending on the reason for Warfarin being prescribed.

 - Water tablets, such as Furosemide, are usually not taken on the day of the procedure.